chengwenxi/nitro/docs/proving/wavm-floats.md

 # WAVM Floating point implementation

-Implementing correct, consistent, and deterministic floating point operations directly in WAVM (meaning both a Rust Arbitrator implementation and Solidity OSP implementation) would be an extremely tricky endeavor.
+Implementing correct, consistent, and deterministic floating point operations directly in WAVM (meaning both a Rust Mtitrator implementation and Solidity OSP implementation) would be an extremely tricky endeavor.
 WASM specifies floating point operations as being compliant to IEEE 754-2019, which is not deterministic, and full of edge cases.

 Instead, floating point operations (apart from trivial bit-casts like i32 <-> f32) are implemented using the C Berkeley SoftFloat-3e library running inside WAVM.
-Arbitrator links other WAVM guests against this, by replacing float point operations with cross module calls to the library.
+Mtitrator links other WAVM guests against this, by replacing float point operations with cross module calls to the library.

 Berkeley SoftFloat does not implement all necessary floating point operations, however.